dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/1-inversion.md

 As you can see, it looks like inversion sends circles to circles!
 However, sometimes something interesting happens...

 <Quiz>
-Try moving the solid circle so that it passes through the center of inversion (that is, the center of the gray dotted circle).
+Try moving the solid circle so that it passes through the centre of inversion (that is, the centre of the gray dotted circle).
 What happens to the inversion result, and why?

 - [ ] The result of inversion is a circle, because inversion sends circles to circles.
-- [x] The result of inversion is a line, because it's a circle that passes through $P_\infty$ (since the inversion center is sent to $P_\infty$).
+- [x] The result of inversion is a line, because it's a circle that passes through $P_\infty$ (since the inversion centre is sent to $P_\infty$).
 - [ ] The result of inversion is a square, because my eyes have gone square from reading this article.
 </Quiz>